jbowkett/CV/README.md

 * Seconded into build manager role, introducing a monthly release cycle leading to 20 successful releases to production after a period of several late releases.
-* Wrote the requirements for a new web-based system of data maintenance and oversaw its implementation by external contractors.
+* Wrote the requirements for a data maintenance platform and managed its implementation by Accenture.
 * Upgraded three portal applications from Websphere 4/Epicentric 4 to Websphere 5/Vignette Application Portal 7.2.
-* Oversaw the migration of all source code from PVCS and CVS to Clearcase.
+* Managed the migration of all department source code from PVCS and CVS to Clearcase.

-**June 2002 – June 2005	• Senior Software Engineer • [Searchspace][], London WC1A 1HB**
+**June 2002 – June 2005	• Senior Software Engineer • [Searchspace][],
+London WC1A 1HB**

 * Technical Lead for development and deployment of 3 new DB2-based Sentinel products for US Bank (the project totalled around 7 man years of development